 Divide the useful energy by the total energy, and you will get the efficiency between 0 and 1.
 Multiply by 100 to find the efficiency percentage.

 Drilling down into different data elements may seem daunting if you do not have an efficient tool to help you do the work.
 If you have access to a Sankey chart, you stand a better chance to dig deep into your data and collect vital insights that you can utilize in decision-making.
-A good example is Tai Chi, which uses a Sankey chart to stimulate the flow of the practitioner’s life energy and bring some form of clarity.
+A good example is Tai Chi, which uses a Sankey chart to stimulate the flow of the practitioner’s life energy and bring clarity.

 How Data Scientists Use a Sankey Chart?